Evaluating Treatment Prioritization Rules via Rank-Weighted Average Treatment Effects

-Our approach is agnostic as to whether the rules were derived via CATE estimation or non-causal heuristics, and only consider the extent to which it succeeds in ranking units according to how much they benefit from the intervention.
-We evaluate prioritization rules via {\it rank-weighted average treatment effects} (RATEs), which capture the extent to which individuals who are highly ranked by the prioritization rule are more responsive to treatment than the average treatment effect.
-An advantage of the fact that RATEs are agnostic to how the prioritization rule is derived is that they can be used to compare risk-based and CATE-based rules on a level playing field.
+At a high level, the RATE captures the extent to which individuals who are highly ranked by the prioritization rule are more responsive to treatment than randomly selected individuals.
+This approach is agnostic as to whether the rules were derived via CATE estimation or non-causal heuristics, and only considers the extent to which the rules succeed in ranking units according to how much they benefit from the intervention; thus, it can be used to compare risk-based and CATE-based rules on a level playing field.